-A NEW DEVELOPMENT PATTERN FOR NZ
+A BETTER DEVELOPMENT PATTERN FOR NZ

 Sometimes the best ideas are not new but timeless; they come around again when technology changes.

 The idea of a car-free, no-commuter town of about 10,000 people where everything is within walking distance is attractive.

 Economically self-supporting, self-contained, socially & culturally enriched, a complete not elite community.
 Sound good?

 Want more?
 Everything is within.
 No driving to work, shops, schools.
 Eliminate the need to drive.
 Cut your cost of living.